StormyFairweather/Paradox-Engine/README.md

 This repository contains:

 - **/core**
-  Canonical definitions, the PE Explanatory Overlay, skeleton recurrence, and the Ultra Equation.
+  Canonical definitions, the PE Explanatory Overlay, and the Rosetta Stone supplementary explanation of the core concepts in layman's terms.

 - **/bridges**
-  Verified Tier-1 → Tier-2 one-way correspondence bridges (v1.1 Mechanical Bridge included).
+  Verified Tier-1 → Tier-2 one-way correspondence bridges.

-- **/materials**
-  The Materials Trilogy:
-  1. Nanotubes
-  2. Graphene
-  3. Macronanotubes (pending)
-  Followed by the Metamaterials Trilogy.

-- **/meta**
-  (Empty for now) Documentation on methodology, constraints, and “What PE Is Not.”

 - **/papers**
   All public publications, including the Rosetta document.